LSX-UniWue/non-items-recbole/README.md

 Use [this notebook](notebooks/significance_testing.ipynb) to calculate the significance of the results.

 ## HypTrails
-A notebook to conduct the HypTrails analysis can be found in the [notebooks](notebooks) folder.
+A notebook to conduct the HypTrails analysis can be found [here](notebooks/explore_hytrails.ipynb).
+All code necessary is included in the `hyptrails`directory for self-sufficiency.

 ## Additional Visualizations for the Paper